Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average distance to the nearest stop for residents is 184 meters.
-There are an average of 931 daily trips across all routes, which equals about 65 weekly trips per individual stop.
+The service frequency is 931 trips per day across all routes, which translates to approximately 65 weekly trips per individual stop.

 Frequently Asked Questions - Transport